Supermarine B.12/36: Design

-The different proposals were considered by the Air Ministry in late 1936.
-The 316 was initially low down in the list of preferred designs behind Vickers, Boulton Paul and Armstrong Whitworth but by January 1937 it had been selected as the preferred choice.
+The different proposals were considered by the Air Ministry in October 1936.
+Supermarine's design was initially low down in the list, behind Vickers, Boulton Paul, and Armstrong Whitworth.
+Following an interview with Supermarine's chief designer, R.J.
+Mitchell the following month, the Air Ministry moved Supermarine up the ranking, and by January 1937 it had been selected as the preferred choice.
 Both the Air Ministry and Supermarine initiated changes to the design, giving it a larger wing area and a twin tail unit.
-This revised design was the Type 317 and two prototypes with Hercules engines were ordered on 22 March 1937.
+This revised design was the Type 317.
+Two prototypes with Hercules engines were ordered on 22 March 1937.
 The Short S.29 was considered as a backup but re-design work was requested and in June the Air Ministry decided to order prototypes of that also.
-The death of the 316's chief designer R. J. Mitchell had made the Supermarine design riskier.

-To offer the greater use of possible engines, Supermarine continued with design work for a Merlin engined version – the Type 318.
+The death of Mitchell had made the Supermarine design riskier.
+Supermarine continued with design work for a Merlin engined version—the Type 318.
 In July 1937 Supermarine were told to stop work on the 318 to concentrate on the 317.

+Cancellation

-While still under construction, the two prototypes and the construction plans were effectively lost when the Supermarine Works at Woolston was bombed by the Luftwaffe on 26 September 1940.
-The Air Ministry formally cancelled the order in November.
+While still under construction, the two prototypes were damaged beyond repair when the Supermarine Works at Woolston was bombed by the Luftwaffe during a daylight raid on 26 September 1940.
+The construction plans were also lost.
+The Air Ministry formally cancelled the order in November 1940.

 The Short S.29 was accepted into service as the Short Stirling and was the principal British four-engine heavy bomber until eclipsed by the Handley Page Halifax and Avro Lancaster, both coming out of specification B13/36 for a twin-engined bomber.